 - Interview Tips - Pet Peeves from employers/what not to do!

-- career counseling and assessments (appointments can be made via Starfish)
+- Career counseling and assessments (appointments can be made via Handshake)

-- daily walk-in hours for quick career-related questions (Rockwell Hall and the Union)
+- Daily walk-in hours for quick career-related questions (Union, 614)

-Take advantage of DuqCareerLink where employers who are specifically looking to recruit Duquesne students post jobs and internships.
+Take advantage of Handshake where employers who are specifically looking to recruit Duquesne students post jobs and internships.
 It is a valuable resource!